AK-Saigyouji/Procedural-Cave-Generator/README.md

 * Initial Map Density

    Determines the initial proportion of walls. i.e. 0.45 will result in approximately 45% of the map being initialized as walls.
 Note that the final density will differ from the initial: deviation from 0.5 will be magnified.
-It is recommended to pick a density between .45 and .55 (experiment to get a map fitting your needs).
+It is recommended to pick a density between .45 and .55 (experiment to see what parameters fit your needs).

 * Seed and Use Random Seed